 3. Sample Size Calculator

 Numerous different sample size calculator approaches are available online, which allow you to input variables such as the desired confidence level, margin of error, and population size.
+When estimating sample size for studies involving proportions, the sample proportion is a key parameter that must be specified.
 These tools output a calculated sample size based on the sample size formula mentioned below.
 Calculating sample size can provide valuable guidance in identifying the ideal sample size for your research project.

 Attribute Data